CN

 Required Dependencies

-Install these libraries via Arduino Library Manager:
+Install via Arduino Library Manager:

-• ArduinoJson (6.21.3 or later)
+• ArduinoJson 6.x

 Dashboard Setup